cap-js/docs/java/change-tracking.md

 ## Detection of Changes

-Every modifying CQN-based operation requires additional READ events to retrieve the old state of the entity and the new state after the modifying operation.
+The change tracking works around the modifying CQL statements (`Insert`, `Upsert`, `Update`, and `Delete`) and requires additional READ events to retrieve the old and the new state of the entity.

-The images are compared and differences are stored in the change log.
+These two states are compared and differences are stored in the change log.
 The nature of the change is determined by comparing the old and new values of the entity: data that were not present in the old values are considered as added whereas data that are not present in the new values are considered as deleted.
 Elements that are present in both old and new values but have different values are considered as modified.
-Each change detected by the change tracking feature is stored in the change log as a separate entry in the change log.
+Each change detected by the change tracking feature is stored in the change log as a separate entry.

 In case of the deeply structured documents, for example, entities with the compositions, the change tracking feature detects the changes across complete document and stores them in the change log with the metadata reflecting the structure of the change.